Mythical herb ‘sanjeevani booti’ to be displayed at biodiversity event | Science-Environment

 The Bihar government has decided to display a medicinal plant, which locals believe to be the same “sanjeevani booti” that saved Lakshmana’s life in the Ramayana, in a biodiversity exhibition to be held in Chennai later this month.

-The plant, ‘selaginella bryopteris’, found in abundance in Rohtas district of the state, has the properties to cure severe nervous system disorders, Bihar State Biodiversity Board Chairman DK Sinha told PTI.
+The plant, ‘selaginella bryopteris’, found in abundance in Rohtas district of the state, has the properties to cure severe nervous system disorders, Bihar State Biodiversity Board Chairman DK Shukla told PTI.

 The state government has also requested the Lucknow-based Birbal Sahni Institute of Palaeosciences (BSIP) to determine the age of the giant ''Pakad'' tree in Sitamarhi district, under which, it is believed, Sita Devi rested on the way to Ayodhya after her marriage to Lord Rama.